 Data in the table is cached on load, click the refresh icon to update the data.
 Alternatively, close and re-open the current tab from the Insights UI tab bar.

 These are logs generated by the database or pipeline since it was deployed.

 As with Diagnostics Events, results are paged, and can be exported, refreshed, searched, and sorted.

 The current log level can be set from the dropdown menu, select from:

 - info (default)

 The log level is used to limit the types of logs queried by the server and is inclusive of every level below it.
 For example, setting the log level to info (the default value) ignores logs with a level higher than this (trace and debug), but includes every level below it (warn, error, fatal).
 Note, changing the log level does not restrict logs that have already been processed, but rather it only applies to future logs downloaded by the server.

-Click on System from the Diagnostics sidebar to view a history of recent system error messages that have appeared in the current Insights UI session.
-Unlike for Diagnostics Events and Application Logs, results aren't cached, but are instead loaded in real-time.
+Click on System from the Diagnostics sidebar to view a history of recent system error messages that have appeared in the current kdb Insights Enterprise UI session.
+Results aren't cached, but are instead loaded in real-time.